 In our walk around the first lake we noticed one mother posing her small children about ten feet away from a sunning alligator that was more than capable of dragging one of the children into the pond.
 The kids were small and shrill and very vocal and she was loudly exhorting them to line up and pose and they didn't seem terribly accustomed to being obedient.
 They come by it naturally, I suppose.
 We scurried around this fiasco on the side of the path away from the gator.
 Then stopped and looked back in horrified fascination from a safe distance.

-The alligator was getting visibly agitated before she had enough shots and gathered her brood and left.
+The alligator was getting visibly agitated before the mother had enough shots and gathered her brood and left.
 We carried on toward the observation tower, glad we had no footage on our camera suitable for sale to TV news.
 After the tower we proceeded along a long trail to another lake.

 Returning from the second lake I chose a different route to avoid retracing our steps.
-Once well committed to that route we came to a highway through the park and a sign on the other side of teh highway saying the trail was closed.
+Once well committed to that route we came to a highway through the park and a sign on the other side of the highway saying the trail was closed.
 We walked about a mile and a half alongside the highway before the trail crossed back across the highway and we rejoined.
 Overall it was a pleasant three mile walk through swamps.
 We saw more birds and creepy Spanish moss and other plants but no more alligators.
 Also noticed that the demographic makeup of the park visitors seemed different than the nearby cities.

 Three of Juanita's sisters lived in the Houston area.
 One still does as do many of the sons and daughters of the other two.
 We managed to get together with a number of them this time in the area.
 Mostly it involved meeting for meals.
 Once we went to the Kemah boardwalk with one nephew and his wife.
 Another time we went to the baseball season opener between high school teams the Pearland Oilers and the Clear Falls Knights.
 Juanita's nephew's son was the opening pitcher for the Oilers.
 His fastball is 92 mph.
 I'm told that's good.
 He has signed with the University of Texas at Austin on a sports scholarship, but there are big league scouts trying to change his mind.
 A few of them were there to watch him, radar guns and all.